SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "She could have just been trying to keep the conversation going," Pinkie said, "or my theory of her secretly having a crush on you is true."

-A moment later Pinkie continued, "probably the first one, but you never know."
+A moment later Pinkie continued, "Probably the first one, but you never know."

 "Yeah," Rainbow said.

-They walked in silence for a bit before Pinkie said, "oh, what did Rarity say she wanted for our date?"
+They walked in silence again for a bit before Pinkie said, "Oh, what did Rarity say she wanted for our date?"

 "She said all she wants is to spend quality time with you," Rainbow answered.

-"Aw, how sweet," Pinkie said before asking, "does the date count as quality time?"
+"Aw, how sweet," Pinkie said before asking, "Does the date count as quality time?"

 "I would think so, but maybe you should add something to it where you two can be together in private," Rainbow answered.

 "That's a good idea," Pinkie said.

-Rainbow asked, "what did Fluttershy say about her helping with the date?"
+Rainbow asked, "What did Fluttershy say about her helping with the date?"

-"She's going to help me make a dress to give Rarity for the date, and she suggested I can wear the dress she gave me when I asked her out," Pinkie answered.
+"She's going to help me make a dress to give Rarity for the date, and she suggested I can wear the dress Rarity gave me when I asked her out," Pinkie answered.

 "Sounds like you two are going to have a fancy date as long as Twilight can get you a chariot," Rainbow said.

 "Oh, that gives me a great idea, we can go to a fancy restaurant on the date," Pinkie said.

-Rainbow replied, "if you got a private booth I'd consider that quality time."
+Rainbow replied, "If you got a private booth I'd consider that quality time."

 "Me too," Pinkie said.